 The cost of acquisition of a subsidiary company depends on whether it is a business combination, in accordance to the specifications in FRS 3, or not.
 If it is not a business combination, the cost of acquisition consists of the consideration transferred ("CT").
 The CT is the sum of fair values of the assets transferred by the Group, the liabilities incurred by the Group to the former owners of the acquiree and the equity instruments issued by the Group in exchange for control of the acquiree on the date of acquisition, and any contingent consideration.
-For an acquisition that is not a business combination, the cost of acquisition (or specifically, the cost of business combination) consists of CT, and the amount of any non-controlling interests in the acquiree and the fair value of the Group's previously held equity interest in the acquiree.
-For an acquisition, the acquisition that is a business combination that is a business combination that is a business combination.
+For an acquisition that is not a business combination, the acquisition-related costs can be capitalised as part of the cost of acquisition.
+If it is a business combination, the cost of acquisition (or specifically, the cost of business combination) consists of CT, and the amount of any non-controlling interests in the acquiree and the fair value of the Group's previously held equity interest in the acquiree.
+For an acquisition that is a business combination, the acquisition-related costs are recognised in profit or loss as incurred.